 The proposed subdivision will provide for adequate sewage disposal and will not cause an unreasonable burden on municipal services if they are utilized.
-All systems proposed for the disposal of sewage for developments regulated by this Ordinance shall be governed by the provisions of Chapter 15, Sewer Ordinance.
+All systems proposed for the disposal of sewage for developments regulated by this Ordinance shall be in compliance withgoverned by the provisions of Chapter 15, Sewer Ordinance.